-The imaginary diagonal used by the Referee is the line A-B.
+The imaginary diagonal used by the referee is the line A --- B.

-The opposite diagonal used by the Linesmen is adjusted to the position of the Referee; if the Referee is near A, Linesman L2 will be at a point between M and K. When the Referee is at B, Linesman L1 will be between E and F; this gives two officials control of the respective "danger zones", one at each side of the field.
+The opposite diagonal used by the linesmen is adjusted to the position of the referee; if the referee is near A, linesman L2 will be at a point between M and K. When the referee is at B, linesman L1 will be between E and F; this gives two officials control of the respective "danger zones", one at each side of the field.

-Linesman L1 adopts the Reds as his side; Linesman L2 adopts the Blues; as Red forwards move toward Blue goal, Linesman L1 keeps in line with second last Blue defender so in actual practice he will rarely get into Red's half of the field.
-Similarly Linesman L2 keeps in line with second last Red defender, and will rarely get into Blue's half.
-At corner-kicks or penalty-kicks the Linesman in that half where the corner-kick or penalty-kick occurs positions himself at N and the Referee takes position (see Diagram 4 - corner-kick; Diagram 9 - penalty-kick).
+Linesman L1 adopts the REDS as his side; linesman L2 adopts the BLUES; as the RED forwards move toward the BLUE goal, linesman L1 keeps in line with the second last BLUE defender so in actual practice he will rarely get into the REDS' half of the field.
+Similarly linesman L2 keeps in line with second last RED defender and will rarely get into the Blues' half.

+At corner-kicks or penalty-kicks the linesman in that half where the corner-kick or penalty-kick occurs positions himself at N and the referee takes position (see Diagram 4 - corner-kick; Diagram 9 - penalty-kick).

-The diagonal system fails if Linesman L2 gets between G and H when Referee is at B, or when Linesman L1 is near C or D when the Referee is at A, because there are two officials at the same place.
+The diagonal system fails if linesman L2 gets between G and H when referee is at B, or when linesman L1 is near C or D when the referee is at A, because there are two officials at the same place.
 This should be avoided.

-(N.B. - Some Referees prefer to use the opposite diagonal, viz., from F to M, in which case the Linesmen should adjust their work accordingly.)
+(N.B.
+Some referees prefer to use the opposite diagonal, viz., from F to M, in which case the linesmen should adjust their position accordingly.)